 Ergonomic hazards in the workplace extend beyond just musculoskeletal issues; they also significantly impact sensory organs such as the eyes, ears, nose, throat, and oral cavity.
 Prolonged exposure to improper ergonomic setups, such as poorly designed workstations, can lead to visual strain, commonly known as Computer Vision Syndrome (CVS).
-Symptoms include dry eyes, blurred vision, and headaches, all stemming from inadequate lighting and screen positioning.
-As employees spend extended hours in front of screens, they often neglect to follow the 20-20-20 rule, which suggests taking a 20-second break to look at something 20 feet away every 20 minutes.
+Symptoms include dry eyes, blurred vision, and to design and screen positioning.
+As employees spend extended hours in from the foreman spend extended hours in from the foreman spend extended hours in from the screens, they often neglect to follow the 20-20-20 rule, which suggests taking a 20-second break to look at something 20 feet away every 20 minutes.
 Failure to adhere to these practices can lead to long-term consequences that affect not just productivity but overall quality of life.

-Similarly, the ears are susceptible to ergonomic hazards, particularly in noisy work environments.
+Similarly, the ears are susceptible to ergonomic hazard aparticularly in noisy work environments.
 Prolonged exposure to high-decibel sounds without proper hearing protection can result in noise-induced hearing loss (NIHL).
 This problem can be exacerbated by poor workstation acoustics, where sound reverberates and amplifies, leading to increased stress and fatigue.
 Employees working in manufacturing or construction settings often face occupational safety challenges related to auditory strain.